chinchalinchin/ontology/docs/DEFINITIONS.md

     - _Property_: A _Sprite_ has a list of properties that determine how it behaves in-game.
 These properties influence the _Sprite_'s behavior in the _World_'s `iterate()` method.
     - _Frame_:
     - _Hero_: A special instance of a _Sprite_.
 This _Sprite_ represents the player's in-game character.
 It responds to user input via the _World_ `iterate()` method.
+    - _Intent_: A piece of state information held in a sprite that describes its current goals.
+    - _Path_: A piece of state information that determines where a sprite is heading.

 3. **Tile**: An in-game asset whose frame is constructed from a tile sheet. _Tiles_ are not interactable in-game elements; they are simply the background on which other in-game elements interact.
 They are the first element rendered on the **View**.

 4. **Strut**: An in-game asset whose frame is constructed from a strut sheet. _Struts_ have "physical" presence in the game world, so to speak; in other words, the player can collide with _Struts_.
 They must have a hitbox defined in their properties